ProjectAdam95/ReadMe-Generator101/ReadMe.md

 ##  :camera: Gallery
 Below is a preview photo of the website.

-Click here to view preview photos: PREVIEW HERE
+Click here to view preview video/gif: https://jmp.sh/7DWh8KPu

 ## :star2: Credit/Acknowledgment